 Extra tables, chairs, skirting, and pipe and drape are available through the Convention Center at the exhibitor’s cost.
 Please contact the venue directly to make these requests: Stephanie Ovall Director of Event Services Denny Sanford Premier Center www.dennysanfordpremiercenter.com Phone: (605) 367-4167 Email: Stephanie.email@example.com

-Each Vendor shall receive three (3) badges for the first booth, and one (1) additional badge for each booth purchased after that.
-Artist Alley tables shall receive two (2) badges for the first table and one (1) additional badge for each table purchased after that.
-Additional badges may be obtained at the convention or online at the advertised attendee rates.
+Each Vendor shall receive three (3) weekend passes for each booth space.
+Artist Alley tables shall receive two (2) weekend passes for each table space.
+Additional passes may be obtained at the convention or online at the advertised attendee rates.

 Exhibitors are not permitted to sell food and/or beverages without the express consent of the venue and a fee determined by the Convention Center.
 Please contact the Convention Center at: